-Individual Engineer Licensing
+Professional Engineer Licensing

 All 50 states and Washington, D.C. require engineers to be individually licensed before practicing or soliciting business.
 Each state board has its own professional standards for engineering licenses.
-There are certain prerequisites for licensing, which vary slightly by state.
-Generally speaking, the requirements include:

 - A four-year engineering degree from an Accreditation Board for Engineering and Technology(ABET) -accredited college or university program with a degree in engineering.

 - Successful completion of a Fundamentals of Engineering (FE) written examination, testing an applicant’s breadth of understanding of basic engineering principles, with some exams also testing elements of an engineering specialty.
-(Upon completion of the FE exam, applicants may request certification as an engineer in training (EIT), also known as an engineer intern (EI)).

 - Successful completion of a written Principles and Practice in Engineering (PE) examination, testing an applicant's knowledge and skills in a specific engineering discipline and engineering ethics.